money matters roundup

 upcoming scholarships i: innis awards

-4 April 2014 is the deadline for a number of Innis-based awards requiring applications.
+The deadline for a number of Innis-based awards requiring applications is in the beginning of April 2016.
 Check to see the sketch of what is out there.

 The spring is the season for several Innis-based scholarships that require an application.
 The vast majority of these are leadership awards – awards that recognize volunteer extracurricular contributions to communities, whether at Innis, on campus, or off.
-The deadline across the board is Friday 4 April 2014, 4:30 PM, to apply for the awards below.
+The deadline to apply for the awards below is in April, check back to find out the exact date when it is announced.

 If you are graduating there are a number of leadership awards available to you: